Annual Huguenot Service.

 We were very sad to share news with members of the death of Dr John Maiben Gilmartin during the summer.
 In his time as Chair of the Irish Section, John made visits to London to meet up with our colleagues, led two tours in Ireland, to the Waterford Treasures Museum, and in Dublin to the newly refurbished National Gallery of Ireland.
 He was, as a committee member, an enthusiastic supporter of previous outings to Portarlington and Lisburn and we will miss his warm and generous personality.

-We have received a couple of lovely tributes which follow.
+We have received some lovely tributes which you will find below.

 “John was one of life’s true gentlemen, and a friend who shared my passion for the arts.
 He had a depth of knowledge which frequently surprised me, and the ability to deliver it in a way which only he could.
 I am sure that we in the Huguenot Society will be but a fraction of those who miss him.”
 Tommy Barr.